 How does the Minnesota registered agent resignation process work?

-If your registered agent chooses to resign and no longer serve as your agent, they will notify you and the Secretary of State by drafting a letter of resignation (the state does not have an official resignation form).
-The agent will pay a $35 fee when submitting this to the Secretary of State (or $55 if they drop it off in-person).
+If your registered agent chooses to resign and no longer serves as your agent, they will notify you and the Secretary of State by drafting a letter of resignation (the state does not have an official resignation form).
+The agent will pay a $35 fee when submitting this to the Secretary of State (or $55 if they drop it off in person).

 How much does it cost to change my Minnesota registered agent?

 Minnesota charges slightly different rates for different entity types when changing a registered agent, but most entity types pay a base fee of $35.
 If you opt to file online or expedite a paper filing by dropping it off in person, there is a $20 upcharge.